Motorcycle License in KansasCompare Motorcycle Insurance Rates in 3 Steps

 - Pay the applicable fee(s).

-―A new 6-year Class CM license costs $18 for the Class C license, plus $12.50 for a 4-year Class M license (the Kansas DOR provides a full list of fees for all license types and durations).
+―A new 6-year Class CM license costs $18 for the Class C license, plus $12.50 for a Class M fee (the Kansas DOR provides a full list of fees for all license types and durations).
+Other fees may apply.

 - Give up all out-of-state IDs or licenses.